 The most prepared leaders gather resources to have right at their fingertips.
 And they share them with the other leaders and volunteers!

-The Complete Planning and Organizing Collection is a fabulous bundle of 17 essential resources for every volunteer in your PTO/ PTA!
+The Success Kit Bundle is a fabulous bundle of 29 essential resources for every volunteer in your PTO/ PTA!

 The time and stress of hunting down the right resources is eliminated with this collection: everything you need is right here!
 Just add volunteers!

 All Presidents will appreciate having an organized binder filled with essential information and an Insider’s Guide to avoid common tripping points!